mongodb/docs/source/tutorial/install-mongodb-on-os-x.rst

 .. note::

-   Replace x.y.z with the current version such as 2.0.2 or 2.0.0
+   Replace x.y.z with the current stable version (i.e. |version|).

+   You may also choose to install a development release, in which case you will need to specify that version number above.

 .. note::